-April 20, 2010: A day after the most high-profile iPhone leak in history, Gizmodo dissects a prototype iPhone 4, publishing the teardown and showing the world exactly what’s inside the soon-to-be-released device.
+April 20, 2010: A day after the most high-profile iPhone leak in history, tech news site Gizmodo dissects a prototype iPhone 4, then publishes the teardown — showing the world exactly what’s inside the soon-to-be-released device.

-Tech news site Gizmodo bought the device for $5,000 from a bar patron who found it after Powell’s historic screwup.
-The tech publication began posting a series of stories that fueled a massive controversy, not least because of Apple’s reaction to its secret prototype.
+Gizmodo bought the device for $5,000 from a bar patron who found it after Powell’s historic screwup.
+The tech publication began posting a series of stories that fueled a massive controversy, not least because of Apple’s reaction to the revelations about its secret prototype.

 Gizmodo’s first hands-on look at the iPhone 4 came on April 19, one-and-a-half months before Steve Jobs introduced the device at Apple’s Worldwide Developers Conference (the last iPhone introduction of his career).

-Although the prototype iPhone 4 was disguised as a last-gen iPhone 3GS, Gizmodo’s teardown revealed details about the upcoming design changes: its larger battery; its thinner, more squared-off form factor, and more.
+Although the prototype iPhone 4 was disguised as an iPhone 3GS, Gizmodo’s teardown revealed details about upcoming design changes: its larger battery; its thinner, more squared-off form factor, and more.

 iPhone 4 prototype fuels controversy

-Some observers accused Gizmodo of breaking the law for buying the prototype.
-The biggest controversy, however, would result from Apple’s aggressive response to the leak.
+Some observers accused Gizmodo of breaking the law by buying the prototype.
+The biggest controversy, however, resulted from Apple’s aggressive response to the leak.

 A week after Gizmodo’s big scoop, police raided the apartment of Gizmodo editor Jason Chen.
 The raid was ordered by the Rapid Enforcement Allied Computer Team, a California task force commissioned to investigate high-tech crimes.
 Apple was a member of the task force’s steering committee.

-During the raid, Chen’s door was broken open because he wasn’t at home to answer it.
-While the editor did not get arrested, police seized external hard drives, four computers, two servers, phones and other items from his home.
+During the raid, police broke through Chen’s door when he did not answer it.
+They did not arrest the editor, who was out at the time.
+However, police seized external hard drives, four computers, two servers, phones and other items from his home.

 Apple becoming Big Brother?

-The law enforcement action raised a number of questions about Apple, which divided opinion.
-On the one hand, Gizmodo had owned up to purchasing an iPhone that didn’t belong to it.
-But there was also a backlash against Apple: To some, it appeared as if the company’s insistence on control and secrecy had tipped over into arrogance.
+The law enforcement action raised a number of questions about Apple, which divided public opinion about the company’s actions.
+On the one hand, Gizmodo owned up to purchasing an iPhone that didn’t belong to it.
+But a backlash developed against Apple.
+To some, it appeared as if the company’s insistence on control and secrecy tipped over into arrogance.

 The Gizmodo standoff came not long after Apple settled a lawsuit with reporter Nick Ciarelli, resulting in the shuttering of Think Secret.
 Ciarelli’s massively popular Apple rumor site had broken a number of high-profile stories.

 Fortunately, Powell — the engineer who lost the iPhone 4 — kept his job with Apple.
-He continues to work on iOS software.
-Somewhat amusingly, he lists “device security” as one of his interests on his LinkedIn profile..
+He continued to work on iOS software until 2017.
+Somewhat amusingly, he listed “security engineering and architecture” as his job title on his LinkedIn profile.